 Read article →What Does 916 Mean on Gold?
 22ct Explained

-916 is the standard mark for 22 carat gold, the karat of choice for Indian, Middle Eastern and Asian jewellery traditions, and for the British sovereign coin.
+916 is the standard mark for 22 carat gold, the carat of choice for Indian, Middle Eastern and Asian jewellery traditions, and for the British sovereign coin.
 Here is what the number means and how it pays.

 Read article →What Does 999 Mean on Gold?
 24ct Explained